Disorderly Persons Offense in NJ

 Employers and educational institutional often run criminal background checks and rule out applicants with criminal histories.
 Similarly, professional licensing boards check criminal records before granting or renewing licenses for realtors, doctors, accountants, nurses, pharmacists, and other licensees.
 If we can’t get your charges dismissed outright, our lawyers always seek to downgraded disorderly persons offense charges to municipal ordinance violations.
 A municipal ordinance violation is similar to a ticket and will not result in you having a criminal record.

-Woodbridge NJ Disorderly Persons Offense Attorneys
+Looking for Experienced NJ Disorderly Persons Offense Attorneys?

 If you have been charged with a disorderly persons offense in Middlesex County, New Jersey, it’s essential to know your rights and your legal options.
 The skilled criminal defense lawyers at William Proetta Criminal Law in Edison, New Jersey are here to answer all of your questions and to help you beat these charges.
 Whether you have been charged with a disorderly persons offense in South Brunswick, Perth Amboy, North Brunswick, Sayreville, Carteret, or elsewhere in Middlesex County, our attorneys are dedicated to helping you achieve the best outcome.